acbizet/Hopfield-partition-functions/README.md

 ## Provenance and reuse

-These experiments were developed in an AI-assisted research session.
 The package preserves original result files and records source hashes in [provenance.json](results/provenance.json).
 Packaging changes are listed in [evidence.md](docs/evidence.md).
 Independent review remains necessary before relying on the implementation for new regimes.

-No software license has been selected for this prepared release.
-No third-party libraries are vendored.
-An open-source license and author citation metadata can be added by the repository owner before distribution under those terms.